Ventura Burn Injury Lawyer

 Burn injuries typically result from fires, explosions, and toxic chemical exposure that can be caused numerous accidents, including car, truck, motorcycle, and construction accidents.
 These injuries can be catastrophic, and can be physically and emotionally damaging.
 Burns often require cosmetic surgery and extensive physical therapy to ensure that a victim’s appearance and functionality are not permanently destroyed.

-There Are Four Types of Burn Injuries
+Four Types of Burn Injuries

 - Thermal: Caused by explosions of natural gas, propane or gasoline.
 Thermal burns can be caused by exposure to prolonged, intense heat.
 They also include scalds from hot liquids, and contact burns from hot metals, plastics, glass, or coal.